Viijay-Kr/arrayobj_utils/README.md

 ### ao.compact(a)

-Return a array without duplicates.Will not modify the supplied array though
+Return a array without duplicates.Will not modify the supplied array though and also supports multi dimensional array

 ####a

 `array` to passed which has redundant values

+### ao.compress(a)

+Compress the supplied multidimensional array and return the resultant one dimensional array.
+Although it does not modify the supplied array.

+####a

+Multidimensional array of any depth.

 ### ao.combine(obj1,[obj2..objn])